Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Ablations

 \myparagraph{Removing $\mathrm{CA}_{\mathrm{diff}}^{\prime}$: no defect-specific cue.} Mask quality improves when keeping $\mathrm{CA}_{\mathrm{orig}}^{\prime}$ while removing $\mathrm{CA}_{\mathrm{diff}}^{\prime}$.
 However, without the differential signal, the mask becomes insensitive to quality differences and focuses only on semantic saliency.
 As a result, some artifacts are missed, lowering recall and reducing the improvement rate.
 This explains why performance is better than random or no-mask baselines, but still clearly below our full design.

-\myparagraph{Removing Propagation: masks lack spatial continuity.} The best-performing ablation variant is ``w/o Propagation.''
-The mask still identifies the correct semantic and defective regions thanks to both cross-attention terms, but lacks spatial smoothness.
-Consequently, the mask is less contiguous and refines regions in a slightly noisy manner.
-This produces moderate performance drops, indicating that while Propagation is not as critical as the attention signals, it contributes substantially to stable, coherent refinement.
+\myparagraph{Removing Propagation: masks lose spatial continuity.} The best-performing ablation variant is ``w/o Propagation''.
+The mask still captures the correct semantic and defective regions due to the two cross-attention signals, but lacks spatial smoothness.
+As a result, the mask becomes fragmented and refinement occurs in slightly noisy regions.
+Performance drops moderately, indicating that Propagation improves the spatial stability of the refinement.

 \myparagraph{Summary.} Across all variants, the degradation trend follows:

 This ordering reflects the relative contributions of semantic grounding from $\mathrm{CA}_{\mathrm{orig}}^{\prime}$, defect sensitivity from $\mathrm{CA}_{\mathrm{diff}}^{\prime}$, and spatial coherence from Propagation.
 Together, these factors enable LoTTS to produce precise, contiguous, and defect-aware masks that yield the strongest overall refinement performance.